cpplibv/libv/LIBV-TODO.md

-libv.ui: 2Dify UI: layout only makes sense in 2D, this does not forbids 3D element nor 3D layers not 3D positions, but layouts makes no sense in 3D 99.99% of the cases | positions are 3D sizes are 2D and maybe 3D normals (?) | normal is not necessary per component, its enough to have one on the "tilting" container libv.ui.layout: size over 100% is not an error libv.gl: Implement a GLSL engine libv.gl.glsl: Implement primitive preprocessor with #include and include dirs libv.gl.glsl: Warning option for crlf line ending. libv.gl.glsl: Warning option for space indentation or if indentation character is mixed libv.glr: layout_to_string.hpp stream_struct_name test / use #include <boost/type_index.hpp> boost::typeindex::type_id_with_cvr<T>.pretty_name()
+libv.ui: 2Dify UI: layout only makes sense in 2D, this does not forbids 3D element nor 3D layers not 3D positions, but layouts makes no sense in 3D 99.99% of the cases | positions are 3D sizes are 2D and maybe 3D normals (?) | normal is not necessary per component, its enough to have one on the "tilting" container libv.ui.layout: size over 100% is not an error libv.glr: layout_to_string.hpp stream_struct_name test / use #include <boost/type_index.hpp> boost::typeindex::type_id_with_cvr<T>.pretty_name()

 libv.ui: lua binding | or rather a lua component or prototype parsing